 - Poor sound quality

-One of the simplest and basic headphones on this list, the CAD Audio DH100’s make a great introductory set of headphones, providing decent performance for their cost.
+One of the simplest and basic headphones on this list, the CAD Audio DH100’s make a great introductory set of headphones, providing decent performance for their cost, especially when compared with the Vic Firth Stereo Isolation Headphones.

 Featuring high output Neodymium drivers and a 10Hz response time, the sound quality isn’t as high quality as some of the others on this list.
 The lows and mids are ok but when it comes to high-end treble these headphones really struggle.

-The sound isolation is also a little lower than some other headphones on this list, with around a 19dB reduction in ambient noise.
+The sound isolation is also a little lower than some other headphones on this list, with around a 19dB reduction in external sounds.

 The plus is that these headphones are a lot less bulky and cumbersome than some others, making them easier to store and carry, and comfortable to wear over long periods of time.